sqrta/NuQes/README.md

 pip install -r requirements.txt
 ```

+You need to call your LLM by defining `class LLM._draw_sample(self, prompt: str) -> str` in `funsearch/implementation/sampler.py`, where `prompt` is the input to the LLM.
+Your `LLM._draw_sample` should return a valid pure python function in the python string format.

 ## Bivariate Bicycle Code Evaluation

 We reuse the simulation software from [BCGMRY] Sergey Bravyi, Andrew Cross, Jay Gambetta, Dmitri Maslov, Patrick Rall, Theodore Yoder, High-threshold and low-overhead fault-tolerant quantum memory https://arxiv.org/abs/2308.07915.
 The original git repo is [here](https://github.com/sbravyi/BivariateBicycleCodes).
 The evaluation code is in the `BivariateBicycleCodes` folder